jrochkind/rails_stackview/README.md

 * Can accomodate header, but best to keep it small.
 * Best with no margin or padding provided by layout either.
 * Needs routing for back-end support, more routing for partials (stackview_browser_item_path)
+* replaceState assumes origin_sort_key in query, and sort_key in stackview data dict.

 ### Custom format plain